 Avoiding future IRS audits requires careful attention to detail and adherence to best practices in tax reporting.
 One of the most effective preventative measures is ensuring all financial figures are meticulously checked before submitting tax returns.
 This significantly lowers the possibility of triggering an IRS audit.

 Being completely honest on tax returns is another critical factor in minimizing the risk of an audit.
-Filing taxes electronically can drastically reduce errors and subsequently lessen audit chances, while claiming realistic deductions helps in avoiding red flags that attract IRS scrutiny.
+Filing taxes electronically can drastically reduce errors and subsequently lessen audit chances, while claiming realistic deductions helps in avoiding red flags that attract IRS scrutiny; this is one reason the irs selects some returns for closer review.
 Maintaining accuracy in tax reporting is essential for compliance and reducing audit risks.

-Consistently keeping organized records and documentation can also serve as a preventative measure.
+Consistently keeping organized records and documentation can also serve as a preventative measure, especially when paired with year-round tax preparation in Chicago.
 Proper record-keeping not only aids in accurate tax reporting but also makes it easier to respond to any audit requests should they arise in the future.

 Summary